 The mission of the Northwest Arkansas Regional Transportation Study (NARTS) is to "Develop and Maintain a Regional Transportation Plan for the Metropolitan Area."
 Transportation Management Area (TMA) status was recognized after 2010 Census Bureau data indicated the Fayetteville-Springdale-Rogers, AR-MO Urbanized Area (UZA) had grown from 172,585 in 2000 to 295,083 in 2010.
-The 200,000-population mark is the threshold for an area to become a TMA.
-With the new UZA boundary extending into Missouri, the Metropolitan Planning Area (MPA) for transportation planning now extends into McDonald County, Missouri.
+The 200,000-population mark was the threshold for an area to become a TMA.
+The Urban Area continues to grow significantly to a recorded 373,687 population in the 2020 Census.
+With the Urban Area boundary extending into Missouri, the Metropolitan Planning Area (MPA) for transportation planning extends into McDonald County, Missouri.